ETomberg391/Ecne-AI-Podcaster/README.md

 Update Notes 7/16/2025:
-- Fixed a series of bugs associated with the podcast builder GUI where if you redo a segment for some reason the padding gets set to 0 in the segment forcing and further redos to be 0 padding making the final product no spacing between speakers...
-So not it is set to 750ms between speakers, and 100ms between same speaker segments IF padding = 0.
+- Fixed a series of bugs associated with the podcast builder GUI where if you redo a segment for some reason the padding gets set to 0 in the segment forcing any further redos to be 0 padding making the final product no spacing between speakers...
+So now it is set to 750ms between speakers, and 100ms between same speaker segments IF padding = 0.
 Just some workaround, along with better handling padding for redos just in case.
 - Additionally attempting to fix some gliched end-audio.
 I have a speculation I might need to increase the trimming by 10ms maybe.
 All the refinements cause a glitched end audio that the trimming handles.
 So I've noticed a split-second glitch on some ends of segments only revealed when finalized the full video.
 Seeing about trimming, and additional viewing tools per segment to make sure no glitch is included.

 Update Notes 7/15/2025: